How lupus affects the renal (kidney) system

 Lupus nephritis most often develops within the first five years after the symptoms of lupus start.
 It usually affects people between 20 and 40.
 In the early stages of lupus nephritis, there are very few signs that anything is wrong.
 Often the first symptoms of lupus nephritis are weight gain and puffiness in your feet, ankles, legs, hands, and/or eyelids.
 This swelling often becomes worse throughout the day.
 Also, your urine may be foamy or frothy, or have a red color.
 The first signs of lupus nephritis often show up in clinical laboratory tests on the urine.

-It’s estimated that as many as 40 percent of all people with lupus, and as many as two-thirds of all children with lupus, will develop kidney complications that require medical evaluation and treatment.
+It’s estimated that up to 60 percent of all people with lupus, and as many as two-thirds of all children with lupus, will develop kidney complications that require medical evaluation and treatment.
 Testing your urine is very important because there are so few symptoms of kidney disease.
 Significant damage to your kidneys can happen before you are diagnosed with lupus.
 Nephrologists are the physicians who treat the renal system.
 The tests they use to diagnose lupus nephritis are: Collection of urine, usually over a 24-hour period; blood tests; and often, a kidney biopsy.

 - Sudden and unexplained swelling, especially in the extremities (feet, ankles, legs, fingers, arms) or the eyes